- fool (n.1)

 The word has in mod.Eng. a much stronger sense than it had at an earlier period; it has now an implication of insulting contempt which does not in the same degree belong to any of its synonyms, or to the derivative foolish.
 [OED]

-There is no foole to the olde foole [Heywood, 1546]
+There is no foole to the olde foole ["Proverbs of John Heywood," 1546]

-Feast of Fools (early 14c.), from Medieval Latin festum stultorum) refers to the burlesque festival celebrated in some churches on New Year's Day in medieval times.
+To make a fool of (someone) "cause to appear ridiculous" is from 1620s (make fool "to deceive, make (someone) appear a fool" is from early 15c.).
+Feast of Fools (early 14c., from Medieval Latin festum stultorum) was the burlesque festival celebrated in some churches on New Year's Day in medieval times.
 Fool's gold "iron pyrite" is from 1829.
-Fool's paradise "state of illusory happiness" is from mid-15c.
-Foolosopher, a most useful insult, turns up in a 1549 translation of Erasmus.
+Fool's paradise "illusory state of happiness" is from mid-15c.
+Fool-trap is from 1690s.
+Foolosopher, a useful insult, is in a 1549 translation of Erasmus.
 Fool's ballocks is described in OED as "an old name" for the green-winged orchid.

 - fool (v.)

 - mid-14c., "to be foolish, act the fool," from fool (n.1).
 The transitive meaning "make a fool of" is recorded from 1590s.
 Sense of "beguile, cheat" is from 1640s.
 Also as a verb 16c.-17c. was foolify.
 Related: Fooled; fooling.
 Fool around is 1875 in the sense of "pass time idly," 1970s in sense of "have sexual adventures."

 - fool (adj.)

 - c.1200, "sinful, wicked; lecherous" (a fool woman (c.1300) was "a prostitute"), from fool (n.1).
 Meaning "foolish, silly" is mid-13c.
 In modern use considered U.S. colloquial.